FaberSanZ/Xultaik/README.md

 <br>

 > [!IMPORTANT]
-> The engine is being written from scratch and is being completely moved to vulkan.
+> The engine is being written from scratch.

 <br>

 ## 📝 Overview
 Welcome to Xultaik, the game engine designed to deliver AAA experiences with cutting-edge performance and advanced technologies.
-Centrally based on Vulkan, Xultaik harnesses the full capabilities of this low-level graphics API to provide direct control over the GPU and exceptional performance.
+Centrally based on Direct3D 12, Xultaik harnesses the full capabilities of this low-level graphics API to provide direct control over the GPU and exceptional performance.
 It integrates Steam Audio for immersive audio effects and JoltPhysics for realistic physical simulations, ensuring a powerful and comprehensive platform for next-generation game creation.

 <br>

 ## Key Features 🚀

-**Cutting-Edge Graphics with Vulkan**:
+**Cutting-Edge Graphics with Direct3D 12**:
-Xultaik maximizes Vulkan's capabilities, a low-level graphics API that offers direct GPU control.
-Built exclusively for Vulkan, Xultaik delivers superior performance and full access to advanced API features.
+Xultaik maximizes Direct3D 12 capabilities, a low-level graphics API that offers direct GPU control.
+Built exclusively for Direct3D 12, Xultaik delivers superior performance and full access to advanced API features.
 It implements the following extensions and key features:

-- [ ]  **Multi-Threading**: Vulkan is designed to leverage multi-core processors, allowing simultaneous execution of multiple graphics tasks.
+- [ ]  **Multi-Threading**: Direct3D 12 is designed to leverage multi-core processors, allowing simultaneous execution of multiple graphics tasks.
 This translates to significantly improved performance and more efficient utilization of system resources.
-- [ ]  **Multi-GPU**: Vulkan natively supports multi-GPU configurations, enabling developers to distribute graphics workload across multiple graphics cards.
+- [ ]  **Multi-GPU**: Direct3D 12 natively supports multi-GPU configurations, enabling developers to distribute graphics workload across multiple graphics cards.
 This not only enhances performance but also allows for the creation of more complex and detailed graphics.
 - [ ]  **Ray Tracing**: Enables advanced lighting and shading effects for realistic graphics and immersive visual experiences.
-Vulkan Ray Tracing supports both hardware acceleration and software-based implementation, providing flexibility and performance.
+Direct3D 12 Ray Tracing supports both hardware acceleration and software-based implementation, providing flexibility and performance.
 - [ ]  **Variable Rate Shading**: Enhances performance efficiency by adjusting shading rate based on scene complexity, maintaining visual quality.
 This technique allows developers to optimize GPU usage and improve frame rates without sacrificing important details.
 - [ ]  **Mesh Shaders**: Facilitates efficient rendering of complex models by allowing geometry manipulation at the shader level.
-Vulkan Mesh Shaders provide greater flexibility and control in geometry rendering, enhancing both performance and visual quality.
+Direct3D 12 Mesh Shaders provide greater flexibility and control in geometry rendering, enhancing both performance and visual quality.
-- [ ]  **Vulkan Video**: Allows playback and manipulation of high-quality video content directly on the GPU, seamlessly integrating with the engine's graphic capabilities.
+- [ ]  **Video**: Allows playback and manipulation of high-quality video content directly on the GPU, seamlessly integrating with the engine's graphic capabilities.
 This is ideal for games incorporating cinematics or interactive videos.
-- [ ]  **Advanced Vulkan Extensions**: Xultaik implements a variety of advanced Vulkan extensions such as VK_EXT_descriptor_indexing, VK_EXT_buffer_device_address, and VK_EXT_memory_budget, providing more granular control over graphics resources and optimizing application performance.
+- [ ]  **Sampler Feedback**: Texture Optimization: This feature allows for more efficient handling of textures, improving performance by using only the necessary parts of a texture during rendering.
+- [ ]  **¿Work Graphs?**:

 <br>

-**Immersive Audio with Steam Audio and OpenAL**:
+**Immersive Audio with Steam Audio and XAudio**:
 Xultaik utilizes Steam Audio for advanced spatialized audio effects.
 Steam Audio offers a range of features that significantly enhance the game's auditory experience:

 - [ ]  **Spatialized Audio**: Allows precise placement of sound effects in three-dimensional space, enhancing player immersion.